National Children's Hospital Ireland: 2012 onwards: St. James's site

 In the wake of the refusal of planning permission, Reilly tasked another review group (led by the businessman Frank Dolphin) to determine other options for the new hospital.
 The report proposed nine assessment criteria for making a decision on the best location and model.
 Prioritising colocation with an existing adult teaching hospital – and, ideally, "trilocation" with a maternity hospital as well – the group sought submissions from six adult hospitals within Dublin.
 It received proposals from the Mater (revised from the previous project that had been rejected), Beaumont Hospital, St James's Hospital, Tallaght Hospital, and Connolly Hospital, as well as a proposal from the Coombe Women & Infants University Hospital that was backed by St James's.
 St Vincent's University Hospital declined to participate.
 The group also received, but chose to exclude, a number of unsolicited site offers that were not linked to a Dublin teaching hospital.
 The government chose the St James's site in November 2012.

-A competition to design the project was won by UK firm Building Design Partnership and Irish Firm O'Connell Mahon Architects in July 2014.
+A competition to design the project was won by UK firm Building Design Partnership and Irish firm O'Connell Mahon Architects in July 2014.
 Planning consent was granted in April 2016.

 Construction on the first phase of the project, by BAM Contractors, began in 2016.

 The name "Phoenix Children's Hospital Ireland" was selected for the hospital in 2017 (based on the mythological symbolism of the phoenix and the nearby Phoenix Park), but was abandoned in 2018 due to legal threats from the Phoenix Children's Hospital in Arizona, United States.
+The name was also judged to be inappropriate by the medical boards of the three existing Dublin children's hospitals, due to the potential for confusion at international meetings, as well as concerns that the name would be an insensitive reminder of historical scandals involving the incineration of organ specimens taken from deceased child patients.

 On 1 August 2018, a sub-committee of the responsible board raised concerns over cost overruns for the project and its affordability.
 By December 2018, this had become a more public issue.
 By February 2019, the estimated project cost had increased from €650 million to at least €1.7 billion.
 In January 2019, the Oireachtas began to speak of hearings into the cost overruns.
 Later in the month, the Public Accounts Committee was informed that the final cost could be over €2 billion.
 On 19 February 2019, Minister for Health Simon Harris claimed that the only scandal in relation to the project would have been to cancel it.
 As of February 2019, an independent review of the procurement process was being carried out by auditors PriceWaterhouseCoopers.